 The biggest difference between traditional PR and tech PR is the audience.
 In traditional PR, your audience, while targeted, is likely to be quite broad.
 Whereas tech PR is likely to target a more niche and technologically savvy audience.

-Specialist tech PR firms not only need a firm grasp of how to grow and manage the reputation of your brand, but they also require an in-depth understanding of current technology trends.
+Specialist tech public relation firms not only need a firm grasp of how to grow and manage the reputation of your brand, but they also require an in-depth understanding of current technology trends.

 This is a question we get asked a lot.

 If you’re a fresh-faced startup, PR is probably going to be quite far down on your list of priorities.
 However, when used correctly, startup tech PR can have a big impact on your business.